murilo-develop/github-action-labs/README.md

 # Work Station Rack Pool

-Through the APIs provided in this Java WebService we can manage bookings for a pool of Work Station Rack.
+Through the APIs provided in this Java WebService we can manage bookings from a pool of Work Station Rack.

 ## What is a Work Station Rack?

-A Work Station Rack it is a set of the Vehicle's hardware components where the product teams can try theirs implementation.
+A Work Station Rack is a set of the Vehicle's hardware components where the product teams can try their implementation.

-## Why is this service for?
+## What is this service used for?

-There are different sort of Work Station Racks and consequently each one has its own specific use.
-What causes concurrence among the product teams.
+There are different sort of Work Station Racks and consequently each one has its own specific use case.
+This causes concurrency among the product teams.

 By using this service each product team can book a timeframe to use a specific Work Station Rack.